TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe32_inventory_item/README.md

 It illustrates two concepts:
 1) How to add an inventory to an item
 2) How to use Forge Capability
-3) How to synchronise capability information to the client for use in rendering
+3) How to synchronise capability information to the client for use in rendering  *** WARNING THIS CODE CURRENTLY CONTAINS A BUG - synchronisation currently only works in single player, not multiplayer.
+Am working on a fix. ***

 The code is heavily based on the Mystical Flower Bag from the Botania mod, created by Vazkii (thanks dude!):
 [https://botaniamod.net/](https://botaniamod.net/)